what is a layoff

 2. Job Sharing

 Closely related to work sharing is the practice of job sharing.
-In a job sharing arrangement, two or more employees divide the job responsibilities of a job title among themselves so that there is work for all employees to do.
-The perks, benefits and pay are often accordingly divided among the employees sharing the job.
+In a job-sharing arrangement, two or more employees divide the job responsibilities of a job title among themselves so that there is work for all employees to do.
+The perks, benefits, and pay are often accordingly divided among the employees sharing the job.
 As a result, the company is able to minimise costs and expenses through this practice and employees do not have to face a layoff.

 This practice can be effectively used to avoid layoffs in a situation where a job title becomes redundant or the employer does not have work any longer for certain employees.
-Such employees can practise job sharing with other employees occupying related job positions to avoid a permanent layoff.
+Such employees can practice job sharing with other employees occupying related job positions to avoid a permanent layoff.

 3. Pay Cuts or Reduced Benefits